 God and the Anti-God

 Crazy isn’t it.
-This is what happens when you borrow and rebrand illogical and contradictory mythologies.
+This happens when you borrow and rebrand illogical and contradictory mythologies.

 Attributes of a Supreme Being